CR 3305. Law and Society. 3 Semester Hours.

 An overview of the study of crime and the development of criminology.
 The nature, extent, causes, effects, rehabilitation and prevention of crime are examined from a sociological perspective.
 Psychological, legal, and philosophical approaches to crime are also considered.

 Study of methods and techniques of conflict resolution, communications, mediation, and diversity awareness.
 Upon completion of CR 3327, students wishing to receive a Certificate of Training as a mediator must complete either CR 4303 (Internship) or 100 hours of volunteer service as a mediator in an appropriate setting approved by supervising faculty.

 CR 3330.
 Research Methods in Criminal Justice.
 3 Semester Hours.

 Study of methods and techniques of social research with an emphasis on criminology and criminal justice.

 CR 3332.
 Statistics in Criminology.
 3 Semester Hours.

 An introduction to inferential and descriptive statistics in the field of criminology.
 The course provides students with first-hand experience in the use of statistics and statistical packages.

 CR 3335.
 Survey of Forensic Science.
 3 Semester Hours.

-Course is designed to present an overview of the different areas of the Forensic Sciences.
-These areas include but and not limited to Pathology, Crime Scene Investigation, Ethics, Criminalistics, and Technology.
+Course is designed to present an overview of the diverse disciplines employed in the Forensic Sciences.
+These areas include, but are not limited to, Crime Scene Investigation, Pathology, Ethics, Criminalistics, and currently utilized Technologies.
+FALL, SPRING.